wikiknights/cs-materials/src/intro-to-c/best-practice/best-practice.md

     The second sample may be considered more consistent and easier to read due to its indendation and formatting style.

 - **Variable names.** When creating variables across a program, use the same naming conventions across all parts.
-- **Verbiage of function names.** When creating functions, use the form to name functions.
+- **Verbiage of function names.** When creating functions, use a consistent form to name functions.
 For example, `check_window()` and `window_checking()` use two different grammatical structures and should ideally not be in the same program.
 A common approach is to have all functions start with a verb, but this may not be preferred in all contexts.
 - **Mirroring of function names.** This is similar to the last point, but is specifically targeted for functions that serve related purposes.
 Use word pairings that are common in language, like "enter/exit," or "open/close."
 For example, suppose there is a program that reads a file, gathers some data, then finishes.
 When the program begins and ends, it is generally not a good practice to have functions named `open_file()` and `exit_file()`, as "open" and "exit" are not consistent.
 It would be more appropriate to use `open_file()` and `close_file()` in this case.
 - **Ordering.** If a certain process has steps to begin and steps to end, it is good to mirror these steps across each.
 As an example, consider the tire changing example from earlier.
 If the setup process uses "purchase a tire" first then "take out tools" second, the teardown process should use "put away tools" first then "discard tire" second to mirror the order from before.